facebook/react/docs/docs/installation.md

 ### Installing React

+>**Note:**
+>
+>Once installed, we strongly recommend setting the [production mode flags](/react/docs/optimizing-performance.html) to ensure you're using the fast version of React in production.

 We recommend using [Yarn](https://yarnpkg.com/) or [npm](https://www.npmjs.com/) for managing front-end dependencies.
 If you're new to package managers, the [Yarn documentation](https://yarnpkg.com/en/docs/getting-started) is a good place to get started.

 To install React with Yarn, run: